julstpierre/PenalizedGLMM/README.md

 const grmfile = datadir * "grm.txt.gz";
 ```

-## 1. Estimate the variance components under the null
+## 1. Estimation of variance components under the null

 We read the example covariate file and find the corresponding rows for subjects in the train and test sets: